 Critical: “Xero have almost non-existent customer service.” – Emily, Trustpilot

-The support criticism is worth noting – Xero offers online support only (no phone).
+The support criticism matters.
+Xero offers online support only, with no phone line.
 If responsive phone support is important to you, Sage Payroll offers UK-based phone support as standard.

 Xero Payroll vs Alternatives

 Xero Payroll is cheapest per employee but requires an accounting plan.
-Sage is cheaper standalone, and Moneysoft is the cheapest overall at £90/year.
+Sage is cheaper standalone, and Moneysoft is the cheapest overall at £95/year.

 | Provider | Type | Price | Best For |